Sweeping Into Straight Ankle Locks in Brazilian Jiu Jitsu

 - Start the same way, by creeping underneath your partner into single leg X-guard.
 However, you'll encounter them grabbing your head in order to prevent the initial sweep.

 - This is a great opportunity to snake your right leg back around, making a modified X hook to keep your partner's knee bent (notice the theme?).

 - From here, especially if they are grabbing your head, you can lift them off the ground by applying pressure upward.

 - As they become momentarily weightless, sweep them to your right.
-The figure-four grip typically works best here, as you can apply pressure outwards on your partner's shin, then the pressure will remain tight on their ankle as it transfers through the closed system you've created.
+The figure-four grip typically works best here, as you can apply pressure outwards on your partner's shin.
+The pressure will remain tight on their ankle as it transfers through the closed system you've created.

 - Finish by stepping on the hip with your left leg, and using that point of contact to push off of your partner's hip, applying pressure for the finishing submission.

 The "double ankle grab" sweep (gotta love jiu jitsu nomenclature!) can be another extremely effective route into the submission.